maidamai0/opengl_super_bible/README.md

 ## Code style

-All code is formated by [clang-format](https://clang.llvm.org/docs/ClangFormat.html) with default google style.
+All code is formated by [clang-format](https://clang.llvm.org/docs/ClangFormat.html) with default google style.You must install by yourself.Install with vcpkg is recommended on windows.